Humans ‘damaging the oceans’

 Another risk is that warming will unlock vast reserves of frozen methane in the seabed, triggering uncontrollable, runaway global warming.

-“In the face of such terrifying changes even large scale interventions such as establishment of very large networks of Marine Protected Areas are unlikely to be effective,” Mike cautions.
+“In the face of such terrifying changes even large scale interventions such as establishment of very large networks of Marine Protected Areas are unlikely to be effective,” Professor Kingsford cautions.
 “On a global scale, an immediate reduction in CO2 emissions is essential to minimize future human-induced climate change.”